cyounes/Oldcyounes.ruhoh.com/pages/projects/index.md

 ## Current Projects
-Currently, i'm working to develop an **OCaml IDE**, the alpha version will be available on the beginning of 2013 for testers and students learn this language.
+Currently, i'm working to develop an **OCaml IDE**, the alpha version will be available on ~~the beginning of~~ June 2013 for testers and students learn this language.